AviatrixSystems/Docs/HowTos/peering_over_routelimit.rst

  1. At Gateway menu, create a gateway in an existing VPC, make sure the option Designated Gateway is selected.

  2. (Optional) If your VPC CIDR is outside RFC 1918 range (10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16), you should expand the Designated Gateway coverage by editing the Designated Gateway.
 Highlight the gateway you just created and click Edit.
-Follow the `instructions <http://docs.aviatrix.com/HowTos/gateway.html#designated-gateway>`_ to add additional CIDR ranges.
+Scroll down to find "Edit Designated Gateway" section, follow the instructions to add additional CIDR ranges.

  3. Repeat the step 1 and step 2 for a different VPC/VNet.